guntribam/stack-demo/README.md

           |-reducer.js
           |-selector.js
 ```
-The feature consists of three parts and although not all parts are required (the `hello` feature had no service), most features will consist of:
+The feature consists of three parts and although not all parts are required most features will consist of:

 * The `api` service